Create Your Own Sprite

 When students are learning to code they use often sprites as icons to move around the screen.
 When you hear the word sprite, you think of an item that may be small in size, but in web design, a sprite actually refers to a large image composed of several variations of smaller images.

 Piskel is a free online sprite creator for creating animated sprites and pixel art.
-If you sign in, you can save your sprite to your own gallery.

 - Understand what a sprite is.